 In making this pie, make sure you start with cold butter.
 Not frozen.. just out of the fridge cold.
 With a sharp knife, carefully cut what you need, and then use that knife to break up the butter into chunks, this these:

 Trust me when I say it will make your life easier!

-Making that strudel topping on the blueberry pie brought me back to “home ec” class in high school.
-I loved that class.
-It’s where I learned to use the pastry cutter to cut in the butter.
-All my friends and classmates, in their groups, huddled next to all the stoves, getting their apple crisps together.
-Cool memory, but wow, now that pastry cutter was just a pain in the ass to use!
+I started off using a pastry cutter but wow, now that thing was just a pain in the butt to use!
 Maybe I have a bum pastry cutter, but it kept clumping up the butter in the cutter, in between the tines, making the tines bend out and expand so it couldn’t even cut the butter in.

 - 1 frozen deep dish pie crust

 - 1 can blueberry pie filling

 - Transfer the pie filling into the pie crust

 - In a bowl, combine the flour, brown sugar, oats, salt and cinnamon into a bowl

 - Cut in the butter, using either a pastry cutter.
 The consistency should be of medium-sized crumbs.